 You can never go wrong with a fresh and colorful dip like cowboy caviar or this fabulous tomato based pico de gallo.

-I happen to love salsa, it’s the ultimate low cal condiment!
-It’s awesome on tacos, perfect on a piece of grilled chicken and can even be used for dessert!
+I happen to love salsa, it’s the ultimate low calorie condiment!
+It’s awesome on pork tacos, or perfect on a piece of grilled chicken.
+You can even make peach salsa or a sweet fruit salsa for a fresh and delicious take on the classic.
 This pico de gallo recipe is a classic that never gets old.
 It’s fresh, flavorful and oh so easy to make.
 It also tastes WAY better than any pre-packaged salsa you’ll find at the grocery store.
+Serve your salsa with chips alongside other summery favorites like Hawaiian chicken for a meal that will get rave reviews.

 What is pico de gallo?